EXIF as Language: Learning Cross-Modal Associations Between Images and Camera Metadata: Results

 \mypar{Radial distortion estimation.} Imperfections in camera lens production often lead to radial distortion artifacts in captured images.
 These artifacts are often removed as part of multi-view 3D reconstruction~\cite{snavely2006photo,hartley2003multiple}, using methods that model distortion as a 4th-order polynomial of pixel position.
 Radial distortion is not typically specified directly by the camera metadata, and is thus often must be estimated through calibration~\cite{bouguet2004camera}, bundle adjustment~\cite{snavely2006photo}, or from monocular cues~\cite{radial_cali}.

 We followed the evaluation setup of Lopez et al.~\cite{radial_cali}, which estimates the quadratic term of the radial distortion model, $k_1$, directly from synthetically distorted images.
 This term can be used to provide an estimate of radial distortion that is sufficient for many tasks~\cite{pollefeys2004visual,radial_cali}.
 We synthesized the $512 \times 512$ images from the Dresden Image Database~\cite{dresden} and RAISE dataset~\cite{raise} using $k_1$ parameters uniformly sampled in the range $[-0.4, 0]$.
-To predict $k_1$, we used a regression-by-classification approach, quantizing the values of $k_1$ into 20 bins.
+To predict $k_1$, we used a regression-by-classification approach, quantizing the values of $k_1$ into 20 bins (We also show result in regression RMSE metrics in supplementary).
 We extracted features from different models, and trained a {linear classifier} on this 20-way classification problem.
 We provided them with a $512 \times 512$ image as input, and obtained image features from the global average pooling layer after the final convolutional layer (i.e., the penultimate layer of a typical ResNet).

 \mypar{Representation learning for image forensics.} We evaluate our model's ability to distinguish real and manipulated images.
 This is a task that requires a broader understanding of low level imaging properties, such as spotting unusual image statistics.
 We use the {\bf CASIA \uppercase\expandafter{\romannumeral1}}~\cite{casia_v1} and {\bf CASIA \uppercase\expandafter{\romannumeral2}}~\cite{casia_v2} datasets.
 The former contains only spliced fakes, while the latter contains a wider variety of manipulations.
 We again perform linear classification using the features provided by different models.
 We evaluate two types of preprocessing, resizing and center cropping, to test whether this low level task is sensitive to these details.